andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Motion_Correction.rst

   A moving target leads to a blurry image (Left), whereas a stationary target leads to a more clearly defined image (Right).

 The concept is the same when we take three-dimensional pictures of the brain.
-If the subject is moving, the images will look blurry; if he is still, the images will look more defined.
+If the subject is moving, the images will look blurry; if the subject is still, the images will look more defined.
 But that's not all: If the subject moves a lot, we also risk measuring signal from a voxel that moves.
-We are then in danger of measuring signal from the voxel for part of the experiment and, after he moves, from a different region or tissue type.
-[Note: Need to expand on this, give a clear illustration of why this is a problem.]
+We are then in danger of measuring signal from the voxel for part of the experiment and, after the subject moves, from a different region or tissue type.

+..
+Could include an animation here illustrating the above paragraph

 Lastly, motion can introduce confounds into the imaging data because motion generates signal.
 If the subject moves every time in response to a stimulus - for example, if he jerks his head every time he feels an electrical shock - then it can become impossible to determine whether the signal we are measuring is in response to the stimulus, or because of the movement.